dennisbirch/DBBuilder/README.markdown

 * ***dbClassPrefix*** — Provide the prefix for your project's DBTableRepresentation instances.
 For example, the demo project's classes use the prefix "DBB", so the dbClassPrefix value is set to "DBB".
 * **idColumnName** — Provide a name for the "id" column that is used in every table.
 DBBuilder will use this column for your DBTableRepresentation subclassess' itemID property.

-You can configure all three properties individually, or with a call to the DBManager class's `-configureWithFilePath:filePath:idColumnName:` method.
+You can configure all three properties individually, or with a call to the DBManager class's `-configureWithFilePath:classPrefix:idColumnName:` method.

 ###Creating a database
 You create a database with DBBuilder with an instance of DBManager.
 It is encouraged to use its `+defaultManager` convenience method to create a singleton instance.
 After configuring the manager as described above, you call the manager's `-database` method to obtain a reference to an _FMDatabase_ instance.
 After that minimal setup you can begin initializing instances of your DBTableRepresentation subclasses to perform CRUD operations.